 I hope you find my recommendations useful for your next trip.
 Some recommendations can be applied for trips to destinations other than Mexico.

 Please feel free to comment below and ask any questions you have.
 I would also like to read any tips or recommendations you have.
-And if you could share this post with your friends or family, I would really appreciate it.
+And if you could share this post with your friends or family, I would greatly appreciate it.
 See you soon!